 6. Get a Support Partner

-Yes, you need to find a support partner or an accountability partner.
-The reason being that you want to get someone to involve so you will be more committed and accountable for your progress.
+Yes, you need to get a support partner or an accountability partner.
+The reason is that you want to get someone to involve so you will be more committed and accountable for your progress.

 If you keep your goals and plans to yourself, nobody will know if you are working on them.
-And most people are lazy, we must admit this.
-Even myself!
+And the problem is that most people are lazy and they choose to procrastinate whenever possible.

 So, we need to get someone to hold us accountable.
 The moment we share our resolutions and progress with someone who can encourage us, we are setting up the accountability system to work.